Invoice attribute element

 The invoice attribute element collects customer data needed for e-invoicing purposes and then uses that data to create an invoice attribute.

 DigitalRiver.js then packages the form's data in a create invoice attribute request sent to our tax service.
-If that service successfully creates an invoice attribute, you receive the on complete event.
+If that service successfully creates an invoice attribute, you receive the event.
 That event's payload contains the invoice attribute's unique identifier.

-At the time of order creation, our tax service once again validates the invoice attribute and Digital River's commerce system persists this object data.
+At the time of creation, our tax service once again validates the invoice attribute and Digital River's commerce system persists this object data.
 This allows our reporting services to periodically retrieve this data and transmit it to third-party e-invoicing services integrated with the appropriate tax agencies in each supported country.

 to en-US